 Phyllis Florman has served as a commissioner of the Louisville Jefferson County Human Relations Commission and was appointed three times to the Kentucky Commission on Women.
 During her third term, she was elected vice-chair of the National Association of Commission on Women.
 Other career highlights include president of the Louisville Bar Foundation, The University of Louisville Law Alumni Association, and The Family Place, a child sexual abuse treatment agency.
 Florman was named a Woman of Distinction in 2014 by the Louisville-based Center for Women and Families for her work with victims of domestic abuse.
 She now is a professional arbiter and mediator.

-A retired attorney, a colon cancer survivor, and a long-time volunteer in various capacities, her background includes working with Downs syndrome children, presiding as president and treasurer of various local organizations in Kentucky and Connecticut, strategizing, arguing, organizing, and dreaming.
+A retired attorney, a colon cancer survivor, and a long-time volunteer in various capacities, Ellen Rudd’s background includes working with Downs syndrome children, presiding as president and treasurer of various local organizations in Kentucky and Connecticut, strategizing, arguing, organizing, and dreaming.

 Dorothy Pitt earned her law degree in 1977 from the Brandeis School of Law at the University of Louisville.
 She has served as the Corporate Director of Personnel for Humana, was the managing partner for Pitt & Fenton Attorneys at Law, and SVP of Human Resources for Republic Bank & Trust.
 She now advises and assists other attorneys in labor and employment law matters; apprentice arbitrator assisting in researching and writing opinions.
 Dorothy serves as the Vice President of Surgery On Sunday Louisville where she applies her broad-based knowledge and experience in employment law and human resources.